How to Use Obituaries for Study

 Finding Obituaries

 When looking for obituaries in newspapers, always check local papers first.
 These will generally be in local records offices.
 Check for up to two months, possibly even three, after the person died.
 Although they might appear just after death, especially when they’re death notices (and you need to check both obituaries and death notices).
 In some cases, though, they didn’t appear for some time.
-It’s only worth checking national newspapers where your ancestor was a person of note.Business energy with a difference
+It’s only worth checking national newspapers where your ancestor was a person of note.- Genealogy and a Criminal Past

 - How to Deal With Conflicting Dates in Genealogy.